Answers to some of the most common questions about Houston Flat Fee MLS Listings.

-No and not responding to an offer can be considered a response.
-We ask that you let us know you won’t be responding to an offer as occasionally a buyer’s agent will circle back to find out if the seller plans on responding – at which time we’ll be asking you if you want to respond.
+No, and not responding to an offer can be considered a response.
+We ask that you let us know you won’t be responding to an offer as occasionally a buyer’s agent will circle back to find out if the seller plans on responding – at which time we’d be asking you if you want to respond anyway.

 How do I know when I’ve negotiated a good deal?